 On November 30, 2015, our Board of Directors approved a common stock repurchase program authorizing us to repurchase up to \$100 million in the aggregate of the outstanding shares of our common stock through November 30, 2016.
-During the three months ended December 31, 2016 and 2015, we did not repurchase any shares of our common stock under this common stock repurchase program.
+During the three and nine months ended June 30, 2017, we did not repurchase any shares of our common stock under this common stock repurchase program.
+During the three months ended and nine months ended June 30, 2016, we repurchased 1,879,386 and 4,958,702 shares respectively, of our common stock for \$10.0 million, and \$25.1 million, respectively, net of commissions.

 On November 28, 2016, our Board of Directors approved a new common stock repurchase program authorizing us to repurchase up to \$12.5 million in the aggregate of our outstanding common stock through November 28, 2017.
 Common stock repurchases under the program were made in the open market.
-During the three months ended December 31, 2016, we repurchased 2,298,247 shares of our common stock for \$12.5 million, including commissions, under the new common stock repurchase program.
-As of December 31, 2016, there is no availability under the new common stock repurchase program to repurchase additional common stock.
+During the nine months ended June 30, 2017, we repurchased 2,298,247 shares of our common stock for \$12.5 million, including commissions, under the new common stock repurchase program.
+During the three months ended June 30, 2017, we did not repurchase any shares of our common stock under the new common stock repurchase program.
+As of June 30, 2017, there is no availability under the new common stock repurchase program to repurchase additional common stock.